 Candy Land game directions (from the 1950s-1960s)

-“A sweet little game for sweet little folks”
+CANDY LAND: “A sweet little game for sweet little folks”

 For 2 to 6 players, ages 4 to 8

 CANDY LAND is a game of bright colors and pretty pictures, made especially for little folks, many of whom may be too young to read.
-If also includes features which make it an interesting game for older children.
+It also includes features which make it an interesting game for older children.

 THE OBJECT OF THE GAME is to be the first player to reach “Home Sweet Home” by following the path of colored spaces.
 Moves are made according to the colored squares or pictures on cards drawn by the players.

 TO START THE GAME, shuffle the cards well.
 Place them in a pile face down within easy reach of all players.
 The youngest child may play first.
-He draws the top card from the pile and moves from start to the first matching color or picture space along The path.
+He draws the top card from the pile and moves from start to the first matching color or picture space along the path.
 Other players follow in turn.

 All players observe these simple rules: